learn-academy-2023-alpha/week-7-assessment/interview-questions.md

 4. Consider the Rails routes below.
 What is the name of the controller method that would be called by each route?
 What action would each of the controller methods perform?

-method="GET"    /users
+method="GET"    /students

-method="GET"    /users/1
+method="GET"    /students/2

-method="GET"    /users/new
+method="GET"    /students/new

-method="GET"    /users/edit/1
+method="GET"    /students/edit/2

-method="POST"   /users/
+method="POST"   /students/

-method="PUT"    /users/1
+method="PATCH"  /students/2

-method="DELETE" /users/1
+method="DELETE" /students/2

 5. As a developer, you want to make an application that will help you manage your to do list.
-For the MVP, you want to create just the user's view.
+To get started, you want to create the API.
 Create 10 user stories that will help you get your application started.